filefilego/filefilego/DEVELOPMENT.md

 Permissions are as follows:
 1. `Owner` has full access
-2. `Admins` memebers can create everything except changing the `Owner` property of a node
+2. `Admins` members can create everything except changing the `Owner` property of a node
 3. `Posters` can create ONLY `Entries`, `DIR`, `FILE`
 4. Guests are only allowed to create `OTHER` nodes, BUT with fees applied
 5. Guests MAY act as Posters IF-AND-ONLY-IF, there is a wildcard`*` in the `Posters` field which simply means everyone can post.